snehalataraut2010/recipe-api/README.md

 **How to import the application in IDE:**

+Before importing the project we shoulf install JDK 1.8 on our machine.

-1. Go to the File  menu of the InelliJ
+1. Go to the File  menu of the Eclipse IDE
-2. Select Open option
+2. Select Import option
-3. Select existing worspace Project(i.e like "workspace name from folder" in our case it is "recipe-api") from our system directory.
+3. Select existing maven project worspace Project(i.e like "workspace name from folder" in our case it is "recipe-api") from our system directory.
 4. In the root directory select the project folder from workspace where we keep the project.
 5. Check the check box of pom.xml of API
 6. Finish